Make Your Mark

 Here’s how you can get started:

-- First, please submit the form below to get access to the training course.
+- First, please fill out this form to get access to the training course.
 You should set aside about an hour to review the three videos and take the three (very quick) quizzes.
 This training will orient you to the process of archiving, as well as the steps required to transfer your records to us.

 - After you complete the training, we will reach out to book a 30-minute consultation with our team.
 We'll answer the questions you have, get a sense of the content you expect to transfer to us, and, finally, set up an annual transfer date for your organization.